microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;&emsp;*TupleType*
 &emsp;&emsp;&emsp;*TypeQuery*

 An array type literal references an array type (section [3.3.2](#3.3.2)) with the given element type.
-An array type literal is simply shorthand notation for a reference to the generic interface type ‘Array’ in the global module with the element type as a type argument.
+An array type literal is simply shorthand notation for a reference to the generic interface type 'Array' in the global module with the element type as a type argument.

 In order to avoid grammar ambiguities, array type literals permit only a restricted set of notations for the element type.
 Specifically, an *ArrayType* cannot start with a *UnionType*, *FunctionType* or *ConstructorType*.
-To use one of those forms for the element type, an array type must be written using the ‘Array&lt;T>’ notation.
+To use one of those forms for the element type, an array type must be written using the 'Array&lt;T>' notation.
 For example, the type

 ```TypeScript
 () => string[]
 ```

 denotes a function returning a string array, not an array of functions returning string.
-The latter can be expressed using ‘Array&lt;T>’ notation
+The latter can be expressed using 'Array&lt;T>' notation

 ```TypeScript
 Array<() => string>